racket/racket/racket/src/README.txt

 --enable-pb (CS only)

- Build for pb (portable byetcode) interpretation instead of native-code generatation for Racket programs.
+ Build for pb (portable bytecode) interpretation instead of native-code generation for Racket programs.
 A pb variant with suitable threading, word size, endianness will be inferred, such as `tpb46le`.
 The `--enable-pb` flag might be used in combination with `--enable-mach=<mach>`, in which case the `<mach>` helps infer the